 Don’t get us wrong: We love the subway.
 But it’s tough to get the lay of the land when you’re constantly underground.
-For your first day, see the town by bus and foot instead.
+On your first day, see the town by bus and foot instead.

 11:30 a.m.: Bask in the lights of Broadway.
 The bus tour will end where it began; from there, walk east a block to Broadway and enter Times Square.
-Enjoy the screaming billboards, the honking cabs, and the naked cowboy, and have lunch at the anti–Olive Garden, Bond 45, a delicious, home-style Italian restaurant designed by Tony-award winner John Lee Beatty.
+Enjoy the screaming billboards, the honking cabs, and the Naked Cowboy, and have lunch at the anti–Olive Garden, Bond 45, a delicious, home-style Italian restaurant designed by Tony Award winner John Lee Beatty.

 2:30 p.m.: See the city from on high.
 Head east on 34th Street to the Empire State Building.
-Because of long lines, your journey to the top can stretch as long as two hours.
+Because of the long lines, your journey to the top can stretch as long as two hours.
 (Which might be as long as it would take on the stairs.)
 To save time, purchase printable tickets online in advance (Esbnyc.com).

 5 p.m.: Hit the stacks.
-Stroll back up Fifth Avenue, past the main branch of the New York Public Library at 42nd Street, unmissable thanks to the pink-marble lions out front.
+Stroll up Fifth Avenue, past the main branch of the New York Public Library at 42nd Street, unmissable thanks to the pink-marble lions out front.
 Bryant Park, home to HBO’s great summertime film series, is right behind it.
-Browse through books and magazines at the outdoor Reading Room, then sip cocktails on the outdoor patio (or heated tent in winter) at the Bryant Park Grill.
+Browse through books and magazines at the outdoor Reading Room, then sip cocktails on the patio (or heated tent in winter) at the Bryant Park Grill.
 Your thirst quenched, continue on to Rockefeller Center, making a left on 49th Street.
 The sprawling complex includes the GE Building (a.k.a.
 30 Rock, home to NBC) and, in the winter, the iconic Christmas tree and ice rink.

 7 p.m.: Get spritzed at Saks.
 Across the street, gaze at Saks Fifth Avenue’s famously elaborate window displays before entering the legendary ten-floor department store, full of eager perfume spritzers and in-store boutiques of designers like Chanel, Escada, and Louis Vuitton.